skip to Main Content

 It then logs these events and sends them to a message queue, like RabbitMQ.
 This allows other system parts to react to the data changes in real-time by reading from the queue, ensuring that all application parts are up-to-date.

-Today, we will learn how to syncronize a data pipeline and a feature pipeline by using CDC pattern.
+Today, we will learn how to synchronize a data pipeline and a feature pipeline by using CDC pattern.

 1. CDC pattern – Overview